TMap

 Please note that you need to add WKT polygon layers in the order from the top level to the lower level.

-5. Drill Down Pie Chart Map by WKT Layers
+5. Drill Down Bar Chart Map by WKT Layers

 After having created a bar chart map, you can add a hierarchy of WKT polygon layers to the bucket "WKT for Linked Layer" to drill down it.
 Please try it on the demo below by setting the drilldown mode and clicking a polygon.